 What you can do to help create an environment to be proud of:

-- ✓ Dispose of your food trash in the trash cans outside or in the student lounge. - ✓ Report spills to custodial staff or administrative personnel as soon as possible. - ✓ Cooperate with faculty and staff if they ask you to comply with the policy. - ✓ Encourage fellow students and employees to take pride in their environment.
+- ✓ Dispose of your food trash in the trash cans outside or in the student lounge. - ✓ Report spills to custodial staff or administrative personnel as soon as possible. - ✓ Encourage fellow students and employees to take pride in their environment.